Volkswagen Emissions Scandal: Why VW has no defence in law

 We're acting for thousands of victims of the Volkswagen emissions scandal, but now we've issued proceedings in the High Court of Justice, there will be a cut off point for people to join the group action.

-To safeguard your place in the litigation sign up now to our No Win, No Fee service before time runs out.
+To safeguard your place in the litigation sign up now before time runs out.

 Latest from our VW Compensation Blog